SerenityOS/serenity/Base/usr/share/man/man1/test-js.md

 tests are using a custom JavaScript testing framework inspired by [Jest](https://jestjs.io) (see [`test-common.js`](/home/anon/js-tests/test-common.js)).

+It also supports the [test262 parser tests](https://github.com/tc39/test262-parser-tests).

+The test root directory is assumed to be `/home/anon/js-tests`, or `$SERENITY_ROOT/Libraries/LibJS/Tests` when using the Lagom build.
+Optionally you can pass a custom path to `test-js` to override these defaults.

+You can disable output from `dbg()` calls by setting the `DISABLE_DBG_OUTPUT` environment variable.

 ## Options

 * `-t`, `--show-time`: Show duration of each test
+* `-g`, `--collect-often`: Collect garbage after every allocation
+* `--test262-parser-tests`: Run test262 parser tests

 ## Examples